Best New Zealand Poems

 Please visit our dedicated Best New Zealand Poems website to browse the current issue or any previous issue.

-Submissions for Best New Zealand Poems 2014 are open from early January 2014.
+Submissions for Best New Zealand Poems 2014 are open from early January 2014 and must be received by 16 December 2014.

 What to submit